cassamajor/platforms-on-k8s/chapter-3/dagger/README.md

 Because all the services are very similar, the same pipeline definition can be used and parameterized to build each service separately.

-You can clone this repository and from the [Confernece Application directory](../../conference-application/) and run the pipelines locally.
+You can clone this repository and from the [Conference Application directory](../../conference-application/) and run the pipelines locally.

 You can run any defined task inside the `service-pipeline.go` file: